specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

   To learn more about these roles, see [About admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/about-admin-roles).

   > [!TIP]
   > Microsoft recommends you sign in with the least privileged role that you need to complete your task.
-Typically, the Global Administrator role is too powerful for most tasks, including managing the Copilot features in this article.
+Typically, the Global Administrator role is too powerful for most tasks, including managing the Copilot features described in this article.

 - The admin center only shows the services licensed in your tenant.
 So, this article lists more features than what you might see.

   For example, if you have a Microsoft Viva license, then you see the Viva features.
 If you have a Power Platform license, then you see the Power Platform features.

-  Some features are shortcuts to other admin centers, like Viva and Teams.
-For these features, you need the appropriate role to access those admin centers, like [Viva Insights administrator](/viva/microsoft-viva-admin-roles) or Teams administrator.
+  Some features are shortcuts to other admin centers, like Teams.
+For these features, you need the appropriate role to access those admin centers, like Teams administrator.

   To learn more about the different roles in the admin center, see [Microsoft 365 admin center admin roles](/microsoft-365/admin/add-users/about-admin-roles).